jbreeden/lamina/README.md

 Platform Support
 ----------------

 Windows only at the moment.
+Also expects `ruby` to be on your path.